ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/Section_Rancher_Version/guide.en-gb.md

 ---
-title: 'Comprehensive Guide to OVH Rancher'
+title: 'Comprehensive Guide to OVHcloud Managed Rancher Service'
-excerpt: 'A complete guide including release calendar, supported versions, responsibility model, and lifecycle policies for OVH Rancher.'
+excerpt: 'A complete guide including release calendar, supported versions, responsibility model, and lifecycle policies for OVHcloud Managed Rancher Service.'
-updated: 2023-12-08
+updated: 2024-07-31
 ---

 ## Objective

-**This guide explains how to use and manage OVH Rancher with our comprehensive documentation.**
+**This guide explains how to use and manage OVHcloud Managed Rancher Service with our comprehensive documentation.**

 ## Instructions